LODSContent/MS-220T00-Troubleshoot-Microsoft-Exchange-Online/Instructions/Labs/LAB_04_Investigate_Message_Security.md

 6. You should receive an email in your inbox with the subject: **Project Falcon** from your partners admin account.

-    Alternatively, if you are using a personal Microsoft Outlook email account follow the steps below before continuing:
+    Alternatively, if you're using a personal Microsoft Outlook email account follow the steps below before continuing:

     - Minimize your open Edge browser.